adrien-matta/nptool/_manual/root-geant4.md

 The cmake installation requier an out-of-source compilation, we will therefore create a temporary folder to hold the build, and remove it at the end.

+For newer version of nptool mathmore is no longer required.

 {% highlight console %}
 $ cd /path/to/folder
 $ tar -xf /path/to/root.xxx.tar.gz